 Open and closing dates

-Applications are open and close Tuesday 18th April.
+Applications are open until 11.59PM Wednesday 31 May 2017.
 This is a biennial scholarship, and will be available in odd years.

 Criteria and eligibility